openstack-archive/activity-board/README.md

 Description
 -----------

-The current code is only the web front end to visualize development activity metrics from the OpenStack community.
+The current code is the web front end to visualize development activity metrics from the OpenStack community.

-It is intended to add in the following days the machinery to retrieve all of the dataset so this can be easily reproduced.
+It is intended to add in the following days the files to configure the MetricsGrimoire/VizGrimoire  toolset that produces the actual data.

 Configuration